Eschatologue/CM_wiki/docs/spells/5th-level.md

 ***Clenched Fist.*** The hand strikes one creature or object within 5 feet of it.
 Make a melee spell attack for the hand using your game statistics.
 On a hit, the target takes 4d8 force damage.

 ***Forceful Hand.*** The hand attempts to push a creature within 5 feet of it in a direction you choose.
 Make a check with the hand's Strength contested by the Strength (Athletics) check of the target.
-If the target is Medium or smaller, you have advantage on the check.
+If the target is Medium or smaller, you have :d20-adv: **Advantage** on the check.
 If you succeed, the hand pushes the target up to 5 feet plus a number of feet equal to five times your spellcasting ability modifier.
 The hand moves with the target to remain within 5 feet of it.

 ***Grasping Hand.*** The hand attempts to grapple a Huge or smaller creature within 5 feet of it.
 You use the hand's Strength score to resolve the grapple.
-If the target is Medium or smaller, you have advantage on the check.
+If the target is Medium or smaller, you have :d20-adv: **Advantage** on the check.
 While the hand is grappling the target, you can use a :rsc-bonus-action: **Bonus Action** to have the hand crush it.
 When you do so, the target takes bludgeoning damage equal to 2d6 + your spellcasting ability modifier.

 ***Interposing Hand.*** The hand interposes itself between you and a creature you choose until you give the hand a different command.
 The hand moves to stay between you and the target, providing you with half cover against the target.
 The target can't move through the hand's space if its Strength score is less than or equal to the hand's Strength score.
 If its Strength score is higher than the hand's Strength score, the target can move toward you through the hand's space, but that space is difficult terrain for the target.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, the damage from the clenched fist option increases by 2d8 and the damage from the grasping hand increases by 2d6 for each slot level above 5th.

 ### Circle of Power
-*5th-level abjuration*
+*5th-level Abjuration*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self (30-foot radius)
 **Components:** V
 **Duration:** Concentration, up to 10 minutes

 Divine energy radiates from you, distorting and diffusing magical energy within 30 feet of you.
 Until the spell ends, the sphere moves with you, centered on you.
-For the duration, each friendly creature in the area (including you) has advantage on Saving Throws against spells and other magical effects.
-Additionally, when an affected creature succeeds on a Saving Throw made against a spell or magical effect that allows it to make a Saving Throw to take only half damage, it instead takes no damage if it succeeds on the Saving Throw.
+For the duration, each friendly creature in the area (including you) has :d20-adv: **Advantage** on :d20-save: **Saving Throws** against spells and other magical effects.
+Additionally, when an affected creature succeeds on a :d20-save: **Saving Throw** made against a spell or magical effect that allows it to make a :d20-save: **Saving Throw** to take only half damage, it instead takes no damage if it succeeds on the Saving Throw.

 ### Cloudkill
-*5th-level conjuration*
+*5th-level Conjuration*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 120 feet